Job Hunting

 • Novelty and Ambiguity: AI, especially frontier AI, is constantly evolving.
 There are no playbooks for many of the challenges these companies face.
 Interviewers are testing for your ability to navigate uncertainty, solve problems with incomplete information, and make pragmatic decisions.

 • Research-Engineering Interface: Many AI startups are born from research.
-Senior engineers often act as a crucial bridge, taking cutting-edge research and making it production-ready.
+Senior engineers often act as a crucial bridge, taking frontier research and making it production-ready.
 This requires not just technical chops but also strong communication and a product mindset.

 • Infrastructure at Scale: Training and deploying large AI models require specialized, highly optimized infrastructure.
 Whether it's GPU orchestration, data pipelines for massive datasets, or low-latency serving, senior engineers need to understand the unique demands of AI systems at scale.
 CoreWeave, for example, is explicitly focused on this infrastructure.